Generic Name: testosterone

 9.1 Controlled Substance

-Androderm contains testosterone, a Schedule III controlled substance under the Anabolic Steroids Control Act.
+Androderm contains testosterone, a Schedule III controlled substance in the Controlled Substance Act.

-- Desire for anabolic steroids when supplies of the drug are interrupted
+- Spending significant time to obtain the drug when the supplies of the drug are interrupted

 No cases of overdose with Androderm have been reported in clinical trials.
 There is one report of acute overdosage by injection of testosterone enanthate: testosterone concentrations of up to 11,400 ng/dL were implicated in a cerebrovascular accident.
 Treatment of overdosage would consist of discontinuation of Androderm together with appropriate symptomatic and supportive care.